JustFiesta/spring-petclinic-infrastructure/README.md

     * GitHub (github-cred) - GitHub credentials for account where both repositories reside
     * AWS (mbocak-credentials) - access keys for AWS account
     * SSH Key (aws-key) - for connecting to workstation and use ansible to redeploy application
-    * workstation IP (workstation-ip) - for secure access to workstation punlic IP address from manual jobs
+    * workstation IP (workstation-ip) - for secure access to workstation punlic IP address from manual job

 4. Setup Gradle tool (version 8.7 with name "8.7")